Drone noise: issues in the urban domain and noise reduction - Technical meeting AAS Victoria Division

 Simon Watkins is a Professor of Engineering at RMIT and Abdulghani Mohamed is a senior lecturer.
 Both have been involved in drone research work and are key members of RUASRT.

-The meeting will be held via Zoom.
-Details will be emailed to registered members prior to the meeting.
+The Zoom meeting details will be provided to registered participants prior to the meeting.

 Please register on this website by COB Tuesday 15 June 2021